willquill/vps-proxy/README.md

   Enter a value: yes
 ```

-## Installation
+### Hetzner Cloud

-For my example, I use Hetzner Cloud.
+I use Hetzner Cloud, but you can update the files within the `opentofu` directory to provision your VPS elsewhere.
 You will need to first create a project manually in the [Hetzner console](console.hetzner.com).
 Then go to Security, upload the SSH key you created, and create an API key for Terraform.

 If you use GitHub Actions to deploy, use the ones from this repo.
 Otherwise, deploy manually in the order seen in the deploy action.

-## WireGuard Setup with OPNsense
+### WireGuard Setup with OPNsense

 The Ansible playbook automatically configures WireGuard on the VPS server.
 To set up the VPS-OPNsense tunnel, follow these steps: